Kentucky grand jury declines to file homicide charges in death of Breonna Taylor

 Hankison was booked Wednesday and released from jail after posting bond, according to an official at the Shelby County Detention Center.

-The grand jury decision prompted outrage and prompted calls for people to take to the streets nationwide in Taylor’s name.
+The grand jury decision prompted outrage and calls for people to take to the streets nationwide in Taylor’s name.
 Hundreds of protesters gathered in downtown Louisville, sparking some clashes with police as armored vehicles tried to clear the streets.

 The announcement drew criticism from Taylor’s family, their attorney, and several celebrities and activists, who said that Cameron and the jury had disregarded the life of an innocent Black woman.
 They said the decision left them again questioning the fairness of the U.S. justice system.